datacarpentry/spreadsheet-ecology-lesson/_episodes/04-quality-control.md

 Conditional formatting should be used with caution, but it can be a great way to flag inconsistent values when entering data.

+> ## Exercise
-Let's try this again with weight.
+> Let's try this again with weight.
 Go to Format then Conditional Formatting.
+>

-We'll do the *2-Color Scale* with Lowest to Highest for the orange colors.
-Then we'll apply that to the *wgt* column again.
-Now we can scan through and different colors will stand out.
+> We'll do the *2-Color Scale* with Lowest to Highest for the orange colors.
+Then we'll
+> apply that to the *wgt* column again.
+Now we can scan through and different colors will
+> stand out.
 Again, do we notice any strange values?
+{: .challenge}

 It is nice to do be able to do these scans in spreadsheets, but we also can do these checks in a programming language like R, or in OpenRefine or SQL.